Authorship

 Tapertip hawksbeard is also utilized somewhat by small mammals.
 It was found in hay piles or food caches constructed by American pikas (Ochotona princeps) in Washoe County, Nevada (Beever et al. 2008).
 It was also found in 6% of the stomachs of Townsend’s ground squirrel (Spermophilus townsendii) collected in March from a Sandberg bluegrass-dominated site in southwestern Idaho, but not from collections made in May or June (Yensen and Quinney 1992).

-Tapertip hawksbeard is an important food source for greater sage–grouse hens and chicks (Klebenow and Gray 1968; Drut et al. 1994) and is often found in utilized habitats (Wik 2002; Lambert 2005a).
+Like other Asteraceae forbs with milky juice, tapertip hawksbeard is an important food source for greater sage–grouse hens and chicks (Klebenow and Gray 1968; Drut et al. 1994; ; Dumroese et al. 2015; Luna 2018) and is often found in utilized habitats (Wik 2002; Lambert 2005a).
 Tapertip hawksbeard was commonly found in greater sage-grouse brood-rearing habitats in south-central Owyhee County, Idaho, and north-central Elko County, Nevada (Wik 2002).

 Frequency of tapertip hawksbeard in greater sage-grouse diets was high in studies conducted in Idaho and Oregon.
 Tapertip hawksbeard made up 25% of the volume and frequency of crops from 2-week old chicks (n=4), 50% frequency and a trace of the volume from crops of 3-week-old chicks (n=2), and 14% frequency and a trace of the volume of crops of 5-week-old chicks (n=7) taken from big sagebrush-grasslands in Clark County, Idaho.
 Researchers noted that decreased use with increasing chick age may have been related to plant phenology.
 Tapertip hawksbeard in this area matured and dried within a short period (Klebenow and Gray 1968).
 Hawksbeard leaves were preferentially consumed by pre-laying greater sage–grouse hens in southeastern Oregon from March 4 to April 8 (Barnett and Crawford 1994).
 Hawksbeard frequency was 37 to 62% and dry weight was 3 to 14% in crops depending on the vegetation type and year.
 Hawksbeards were the top or second most selected food by greater sage-grouse in big sagebrush and low sagebrush vegetation (Barnett and Crawford 1994).
 Hawksbeards were also selected by greater sage-grouse chicks in big sagebrush and bitterbrush communities in southeastern Oregon.
 Chicks ranged from 1 to 11 weeks old but most were 3 to 10 weeks old.
 In crops, the frequency of hawksbeards was 29 to 69% and dry mass was 4 to 5% depending on the vegetation type.
 In the study area, the frequency of hawksbeards was 1 to 2% (Drut et al. 1994).

 Livestock.
 Cattle and sheep feed on tapertip hawksbeard, but preference is highest for sheep, although it has been said to be relished by both cows and sheep (Hermann 1966).
 Palatability of plants is highest in spring and early summer (USFS 1937).
-Palatability of tapertip hawksbeard is considered poor to good for horses, fair to good for cattle, and excellent for sheep (USFS 1937; Stubbendieck et al. 1986).
+Palatability of tapertip hawksbeard is considered poor to good for horses, fair to good for cattle, and excellent for sheep (USFS 1937; Craighead et al. 1963; Stubbendieck et al. 1997).

 Decreases in tapertip hawksbeard with sheep grazing were commonly reported (Ellison 1954; Mueggler and Stewart 1980).
 At the USSES, tapertip hawksbeard decreased dramatically or was lost ith heavy continuous spring grazing paired with late fall grazing and heavy early spring grazing paired with late fall grazing by sheep.
 Palatability of tapertip hawksbeard to sheep was highest of all forbs listed (Craddock and Fording 1938).
 In other studies at the USSES, sheep use of tapertip hawksbeard was 33 to 56% in threetip sagebrush-grasslands grazed heavily in the summer.
 Use was greater in early summer than late summer (Harniss and Wright 1982).